|Home||Energy Physics||Nuclear Power||Electricity||Climate Change||Lighting Control||Contacts||Links|

 The only way to prevent this sequence of events occurring is leave fossil fuels in the ground.
 Allowing continuing dependence on fossil fuels for prime energy production could provoke a world war within a few decades.
 At present a substantial fraction of the world population relies on fossil fuel energy for production and/or transportation of food.
 From the perspective of the rest of mankind, these fossil fuel dependent human populations will become expendable.

 A complicating issue is that the transient CO2 concentration in the Earth's atmosphere presently has a decay time constant of about 16 years.
-This decay time will increase as the ocean temperature rises.
+This decay time constant will increase as the ocean temperature rises.
 Even if all fossil CO2 emissions were stopped tomorrow, due to this decay time the oceans would continue warming for many years.
 In order to avoid future thermal runaway and warm state trapping serious preventive action must be commenced now.

 GLOSSARY OF TERMS